ionutbortis/easy-dotfiles/README.md

 - [Miscellaneous files config](./sample/config/misc/config.json)
 - [Gnome tweaks config](./sample/config/tweaks/config.json)

-That's all! :star_struck:
+That's all.
+Easy! :star_struck:

-Are you now convinced of the **`easy-dotfiles`** awesomeness? :grin: If yes, please continue reading this [section]() to see how you can configure it on your main desktop.
+Are you now convinced of the **`easy-dotfiles`** awesomeness? :grin: If yes, please continue reading this [section]() to see how you can configure it on your main desktop :computer:

-# How to use other git providers?
+## How to use other git providers?

 If you don't like github or you already have another git provider, don't worry, I got you covered 👍